iterative/katacoda-scenarios/get-started/stages/01-build-a-stage.md

 You can see that the structure of `dvc.lock` and `dvc.yaml` are similar.
 `dvc.lock` also has `prepare` to show the stage name and lists `cmd`, `deps` and `outs`.
-Additionally it lists MD5 hashes we remember from adding files to DVC.
+Additionally, it lists MD5 hashes we remember from adding files to DVC.

 DVC uses these hash values to track the change in dependencies.